drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 ![](https://media.drugdesign.org/course/success-stories-in-drug-discovery/captopril_phe_ala_pro.png){: loading=lazy }
 #### Finding a Lead Compound

-Exploiting this optimal inhibitory "Phe-Ala-Pro" pharmacophore, Cushman and Ondetti subsequently synthesized the compound 2-methyl succinyl proline, which mimicked the terminal dipeptide Ala-Pro and still possessed a zinc-binding carboxyl group.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/finding-lead-compound-ec21289a'><i class='fa fa-play' aria-hidden='true'></i></button>Exploiting this optimal inhibitory "Phe-Ala-Pro" pharmacophore, Cushman and Ondetti subsequently synthesized the compound 2-methyl succinyl proline, which mimicked the terminal dipeptide Ala-Pro and still possessed a zinc-binding carboxyl group.
 This displayed better inhibition of ACE than succinyl proline and became the new lead compound.
 *[pharmacophore]: Specific 3D arrangement of chemical groups common to active molecules and essential to their biological activities.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.